SAP-archive/teched2020-CX260/exercises/exercise-1/README.md

 ---

+**NOTE on Angular 11**

+Spartacus 3.0 supports Angular 10.
+However, Angular 11 was lately released, and so far there are no known issues with Spartacus 3.0 on Angular 11.
+To be on the safe side, you should use angular 10.

+---

 ## Exercise 1.1 Confirm prerequisites

 If you went through the [prerequisites](../../prerequisites.md) already you can skip this exercise and start exercise 1.2.